libMobility: A Python library for hydrodynamics at the Smoluchowski level: Theory

 we can succinctly express the stochastic evolution of particle positions and orientations.
 The equations of motion for the particles now take the form:

-where $d\vec{X}$ and $d\vec{\theta}$ are the linear and angular displacements of the particles, $\vec{F}$ and $\vec{T}$ are the forces and torques acting on the particles, $d\vec{\noise}$ is a vector of independent Gaussian random variables with zero mean and variance $dt$, and $\vec{\partial}_{\vec{X}}$ is the gradient operator with respect to the particle positions.
-The second term in \cref{eq:bdhi} arises from the fluctuation-dissipation theorem, which states that
+where $d\vec{X}$ and $d\vec{\theta}$ are the linear and angular displacements of the particles, $\vec{F}$ and $\vec{T}$ are the forces and torques acting on the particles, and $d\vec{\noise}$ is a vector of independent Gaussian random variables with zero mean and variance $dt$.
+The second term in \cref{eq:bdhi} arises from the thermal fluctuations in the fluid.
+Its magnitude is determined by the fluctuation-dissipation theorem, which states

-Finally, the third term in \cref{eq:bdhi}, known as thermal drift, is necessary to ensure that the system satisfies detailed balance\cite{Ermak_McCammon_1978,roux_brownian_1992}.
+Finally, the third term in \cref{eq:bdhi} represents the thermal drift described in \cref{eq:tdparts}.
 Note that since our particles are radially symmetric, the resulting mobility is independent of the particles' orientation, and thus the thermal drift term is only non-zero for the translational degrees of freedom.
 It is worth noting that in situations where the mobility matrix is translationally invariant and isotropic (such as in a triply periodic environment or in a bulk fluid), the thermal drift term vanishes entirely.
-This is not the case, however, in e.g. constrained geometries such as slit channels.
+This is not the case, however, in confined geometries such as slit channels.
 In geometries with confining boundaries the mobility becomes a function of distance to the boundary and so the divergence $\partial_{\vec{X}} \cdot \grandm$ is non-zero in general.
 The divergence is also known to be non-zero in grid-based immersed boundary methods because a finite-width kernel cannot provide perfect translational invariance.
-In this case, the thermal drift term must be included to correct for the lack of translational invariance even in the fully periodic case \cite{BrownianBlobs}.
+In this case, the thermal drift term must be included to correct for the lack of translational invariance even in the fully periodic case \cite{Delong_BD_without_GF_2014}.

 The generic form in \cref{eq:bdhi} can accommodate different geometries, boundary conditions, and models by modifying the solution operator of the Stokes equations and the regularization functions.
 Even in the few cases where the analytical expression of this solution operator is known, direct application of \cref{eq:bdhi} is often not feasible due to the size of the mobility matrix.
 Further, accounting for thermal fluctuations requires the calculation of the matrix square root of $\grandm$, which is an $O(N^3)$ operation if a naive Cholesky factorization is used.
 Thus, historically the community has developed specialized solvers for each geometry, boundary condition, and even hardware to subvert these high computational costs. \libM attempts to unify the myriad of specialized solvers available in the literature by providing a common interface for the calculation of each term in \cref{eq:bdhi}.
 Importantly, the library is designed to be modular, allowing for the addition of new solvers and geometries in the future.